Optimality Guarantees for Particle Belief Approximation of POMDPs: Proof of Theorem 2 - Sparse Sampling- Coupled Optimality

-\item The reward function $R$ is bounded by a finite constant $R_{\max}$, and hence the value function is bounded by $V_{\max} \equiv \frac{R_{\max}}{1-\gamma}$. \item We can sample from the generating function $G$ and evaluate the observation probability density $\mathcal{Z}$. \item The POMDP terminates after no more than $D < \infty$ steps. \end{enumerate} \begin{theorem}[Sparse Sampling-$\omega$ Coupled Optimality] Suppose conditions \ref{req:space}-\ref{req:finite} are satisfied.
-Then, for any desired policy optimality $\epsilon >0$, choosing constants $C,\lambda,\delta$ that satisfy:
+\item The reward function $R$ is bounded by a finite constant $R_{\max}$, and hence the value function is bounded by $V_{\max} \equiv \frac{R_{\max}}{1-\gamma}$. \item We can sample from the generating function $G$ and evaluate the observation density $\mathcal{Z}$. \item The POMDP terminates after no more than $D < \infty$ steps. \item We restrict our analysis to all the beliefs $b \in B$ that are realizable from the initial belief $b_0$ through Bayesian updates with action sequences $\{a_n\}$ and observation sequences $\{o_n\}$. \end{enumerate} \begin{theorem}[Sparse Sampling-$\omega$ Coupled Optimality] Suppose conditions \ref{req:space}-\ref{req:realizable} are satisfied.
+Then, for any $\lambda >0$ and $0<\delta\leq 1$, choosing particle count constant $C$ that satisfies: